 We first came back to visit Adelaide a surprise in November.

-After three and a half years away traveling the world, we were missing the family.
+After three years away from traveling the world, we were missing the family.
 My father has been quite ill after heart surgery, and it was his 90th Birthday.
-So we organised to fly back to Australia to surprise him, and the family.
+So we organized to fly back to Australia to surprise him, and the family.

 It was a wonderful and very special day, and so glad we made it.

 For my Dad to have all ‘his girls’ home for his 90th birthday, was very special.
 (There are six, yes six, of us ‘girls’).

 (One of my older sisters also organized a surprise, as she and my niece came from the USA – yes we were in cahoots).